sonic-net/SONiC/doc/snmp-schema-addition.md

     verify the existence of the SNMP table in the datatbase and fork behavior if present, if not continue using old method.

 *dockers/docker-snmp-v2/snmpd-config-updater*:
-    this file will be deprecated soon by cacl so no updates will be done
+    this file will be deprecated soon by caclmgrd so no updates will be done

 In repo *sonic-swss-common*: